Skip to content

 adjusted_width, adjusted_height = int(width * 0.75), int(height * 0.75)

-mol = Chem.MolFromSmiles(struct.ids.smiles or struct.to_smiles())
+mol = Chem.MolFromSmiles(struct.ids.smiles or struct.to_smiles()) # type: ignore

 img = Draw.MolToImage(mol, size=(adjusted_width, adjusted_height))